Identifying Key ESG Issues

-- A challenging corporate culture and evolution toward active employee participation (culture and human resource development, system design)
+- Evolve toward a challenging corporate culture and active employee participation (culture and human resource development, system design)

 - Promote open innovation

-- Promotion of activities that contribute to the resolution of issues through cooperation with local communities
+- Promote activities that contribute to the solving of issues through cooperation with local communities

 - Reduce environmental degradation